 Materials Management Taskforce

-The nine (9) member Materials Management Taskforce was appointed by the City’s Sustainability Committee (SusCom) to act in an advisory capacity to SusCom on the opportunities and procedures for supporting successful recycling & landfill diversion programs, practices, & policies throughout the City.
-Applicants should have an interest or expertise in community engagement, materials management planning, waste stream analytics, supply chain management, or similarly related experience.
+The nine (9) member Materials Management Taskforce was appointed by the City’s Sustainability Committee (SusCom) to act in an advisory capacity to SusCom on the opportunities and procedures for supporting successful recycling and landfill diversion programs, practices, and policies throughout the City.

 The Taskforce will serve a minimum of one year, not to exceed two without re-authorization by SusCom after two years.
 There is a City residency requirement for certain positions on this Taskforce; however, residency is a plus for all positions.
 The Committee will meet as determined necessary by SusCom.